microsoft/go/eng/README.opensslcrypto.md

 ### No code changes required

-The Go crypto package implemented using OpenSSL does not require any code change to be used, just enable it as previously described and the runtime will automatically switch to using OpenSSL.
+The Go crypto package implemented using OpenSSL does not require any code change to be used.
+Enable it as previously described, and the runtime will automatically switch to using OpenSSL.

 ### Supported OpenSSL versions